rboyle-software/interview-skills-grid/README.md

 - [ ] transitions and animations
 - [ ] user account page
 - [ ] edit via modal window rather than right-side interface
+- [ ] greet the user by first name